-- 2.9. indicators will be important for S41 species and must be valued appropriately in the overall assessment. - 2.10.
-Hedgerows qualifying as Significant Dorset Hedges will be viewed in a similar way to a Site of - 2.11.
-Nature Conservation Interest (SNCI) or a grassland of local interest and proposals to remove them or sections of them will not be acceptable under the DBAP.
-The mitigation hierarchy (see 1.2 above) must be applied seeking to avoid impacts through design to avoid loss or damage rather than attempting to mitigate them.
-As a last resort should this not be possible, mitigation must be in accordance with multipliers in Section C. Compensation. - 2.12.
-Identifying and assessing Significant Dorset Hedgerows, Bryan Edwards, Dorset Environmental Records Centre (January 2022) and The Hedgerow Survey Handbook (Defra, 2011) is recommended reading for more detailed guidance. - 2.13.
-If using the DEFRA Biodiversity Metric, hedges which qualify as Significant Dorset Hedges must be categorised as Very High or High distinctiveness. - 2.14.
-The overall assessment taking into account length, distinctiveness and condition and spatial relationship will provide the basis for determining the level of mitigation and / or compensation required. - 2.15.
-Developments affecting hedgerows must be subject to adequate survey for protected species including activity and hedgerow tree surveys for bats, surveys for Hazel dormouse and reptiles and amphibians.
+- 3. having 5 or fewer native woody species per 30m section or 8 or in the whole hedge, but 7 or more ground layer 'woodland' indicator species2. - 4. supporting 1 or more Red Listed species within the IUCN categories CR, EN, VU, NT3 - 5. supporting 1 or more Section 41 species of Principal Conservation Importance under the NERC Act 2006 - features of local distinctiveness such as double-hedged green lanes, droves and Holloways, and the presence of veteran and ancient trees including coppiced stools and layered boles - 2.6.
+An example template for the above hedgerow assessment is included as Appendices II-IV of the guidance. - 2.7.
+Other species such as bramble and climbers like honeysuckle which are not classed as woody or indicators will be important for S41 species and must be valued appropriately in the overall assessment. - 2.8.
+Hedgerows qualifying as Significant Dorset Hedges will be viewed in a similar way to a SNCI or a grassland of local interest and proposals to remove them or sections of them will not be acceptable under the DBAP.
+The mitigation hierarchy must be applied seeking to avoid impacts through design to avoid loss or damage rather than attempting to mitigate them. - 2.9.
+Identifying and assessing Significant Dorset Hedgerows, Bryan Edwards, Dorset Environmental Records Centre (January 2022) and The Hedgerow Survey Handbook (Defra, 2011) is recommended reading for more detailed guidance. - 2.10.
+The overall assessment taking into account length, distinctiveness and condition and spatial relationship will provide the basis for determining the level of mitigation and / or compensation required. - 2.11.
+Developments affecting hedgerows must be subject to adequate survey for protected species including activity and hedgerow tree surveys for bats, surveys for hazel dormouse and reptiles and amphibians.
 Where indicated by initial phase 1 surveys, professional judgement and desk top survey records, additional surveys may be required, at appropriate times of year, for other S41 species for example Breeding Bird Surveys and specialist invertebrate surveys.
 Hedges will be considered 'affected' by disturbance during construction and the proximity of development boundaries as well as removal of all or sections of hedges.
-Therefore, surveys for Hazel dormouse must be undertaken even where the removal of part or all the hedge is not planned.
-This is to take account of the potential for development proposals to change and to establish appropriate buffers for both during and post construction at the outset. - 2.16.
-Where replacement planting is required as mitigation, the length of the replacement hedgerow will be calculated using the multipliers set out in the Dorset Biodiversity Compensation Framework (refer to Section C). - 2.17.
-Mitigation measures can include the restoration and enhancement of existing hedges; however, a measurable upgrading of distinctiveness and / or condition must be demonstrated. - 2.18.
-Improved management and gap planting which is less than 20 metres in any one length will not qualify as mitigation for hedgerow loss and will be considered as 'enhancement' contributing to securing biodiversity net gain rather than as mitigation. - 2.19.
-Where a hedge will be translocated on-site, or a new hedge is being planted adjacent to the location of an existing hedgerow there may still be a requirement to address the interim loss of biodiversity value and function in accordance with the DBCF multipliers. - 2.20.
-Hedges bounding green lanes and double hedges must be treated as two hedges and not a single hedge and as Significant Dorset Hedges - 2.21.
-A hedge with more than 90% non-native species comprising its structure, will not be regarded as a hedgerow for the purposes of compensation.
-Mitigation, however, will still need to be applied as for example it may be used as a navigational feature by bats. - 2.22.
-Residual loss of hedgerows will be compensated under the DBCF (see Section C).
+Therefore, surveys for hazel dormouse must be undertaken even where the removal of part or all the hedge is not planned.
+This is to

+3 Examples of Section 41 and Red listed species can be found in Identifying and Assessing Significant Dorset Hedgerows, Bryan Edwards, Dorset Environmental Records Centre (January 2022) p23, para 7.1.